-It is noted that land use zoning objectives have not been included for Clonmel in the Development Plan.
-Where proposed, it will be essential for any land use objectives to demonstrate consistency with the objectives for compact growth under the NPF (NPO 3c) and the RSES (RPO 35) and the efficient use of land (NPO 35).
+The Office notes that land-use zoning objectives have not been provided for Portlaoise in the Development Plan.
+Where proposed, it will be essential for any land-use objectives to demonstrate consistency with the objectives for compact growth under the NPF (NPO 3b / c) and the RSES (RPO 3.2) and the efficient use of land (NPO 35).
 Compact growth will play a central role to the achieving the National Climate Objective and the Government's obligatory target of 51% for greenhouse gas (GHG) emissions reduction by 2030 and for a carbon neutral economy by 2050.
-The application of mechanisms to address excess residential land use zoning consistent with Objective 4-A of the Development Plan, referred to above, will be a critical consideration in this regard.

-In this regard any provisions or standards for residential density or building height in the LAP should have regard to relevant section 28 guidelines, including Guidelines for Planning Authorities on Sustainable Residential Development in Urban Areas: Cities, Towns & Villages (2009), Urban Development and Building Heights, Guidelines for Planning Authorities (2018), and Sustainable Urban Housing: Design Standards for New Apartments, Guidelines for Planning Authorities (2020) and should be consistent with any SPPRs therein.
+In this regard any provisions or standards for residential density or building height in the LAP should have regard to relevant section 28 guidelines, including Guidelines for Planning Authorities on Sustainable Residential Development in Urban Areas: Cities, Towns & Villages (2009), Urban Development and Building Height Guidelines for Planning Authorities (2018), and Sustainable Urban Housing: Design Standards for New Apartments, Guidelines for Planning Authorities (2020) and should be consistent with any SPPRs therein.

-Land use zoning should also follow the policy and objective for a sequential approach to zoning for residential development set out under section 6.2.3 of the Development Plans Guidelines.
+Land use zoning should also follow the policy and objective for a sequential approach to zoning for residential development set out under section 6.2.3 of the Development Plans, Guidelines for Planning Authorities (2022) (the Development Plans Guidelines).

-Where land use zoning objectives are proposed to be included in the LAP, the planning authority will need to ensure consistency with the provisions for a tiered approach to zoning under NPO 72 a-c of the NPF.
-This will require the carrying out of an infrastructure assessment for the town in accordance with Appendix 3 of the NPF and with section 4.5.2 - Settlement Capacity Audit of the Development Plans Guidelines.
+Where land use zoning objectives are proposed to be included in the LAP, the planning authority will need to ensure consistency with the provisions for tiered approach to zoning under NPO 72 a-c of the NPF.
+This will require the carrying out of an infrastructure assessment for the town in accordance with Appendix 3 of the NPF and with section 4.5.2, Settlement Capacity Audit, of the Development Plans Guidelines.

-It will be of critical importance to the implementation of the LAP to ensure that all lands zoned for residential and other development are serviced or will be serviceable during the plan period.
-This will enable the planning authority to meet the growth targets for the plan period through the delivery of strategic employment land at Ballingarrane as identified in the RSES.
+It will be of critical importance to the implementation of the LAP to ensure that all lands zoned for residential and other development are serviced, or will be serviceable, during the plan period.
+This will enable the planning authority to meet the growth targets for the plan period through the delivery of strategic land.
+In this regard the RSES identifies the Maltings Site on Mountmellick Road, Centrepoint Site on the Mountrath Road, and the former